 Aumeister in the English Garden

 The beer garden offers all the Bavarian classics: From crispy grilled chicken and homemade Obazdn with oven-fresh pretzels to coffee, fresh Auszogne and various crêpes and strudels, everything is here.
 Of course, Steckerlfisch fans also get their money's worth here.
-Even outside the beer garden season, the Aumeister inn is always worth a visit.
+Even outside the beer garden season, the Aumeister restaurant is always worth a visit.

 Tour ends on München Hbf